LeoQK/Manual/README.md

-# Mapcontrol - Gaming for enterprise
+# Mapcontrol - Gaming for Enterprise

-## Gaming for enterprise
+## The Manual

 Mapcontrol advances the application of gaming skills to real-world problems and careers.